Ula Sickle: Videos and installations

-In addition to her stage performances, Ula Sickle also makes audiovisual work, often associated with her stage performances.
+In addition to her stage performances, Sickle also makes audiovisual work, often associated with her stage performances.
 The video Atomic 5.1 (2010) is based on one of her Light Solos (Ula Sickle and Yann Leguay, 2011-2013).
 The video installation Looping the Loop (2009), which focuses on a young Congolese hiphopper, was at the origin of Solid Gold (Ula Sickle, Dinozord and Yann Leguay, 2010).
 Both works were produced by Le Fresnoy during her residence there.

 Exhibitions

-In 2017 Ula Sickle was artist in residence at Ujazdowski Castle, Center for Contemporary Art in Warsaw.
+In 2017 Sickle was artist in residence at Ujazdowski Castle, Center for Contemporary Art in Warsaw.
 The following year she had her first solo show at the museum.